 All Summer Start students take the Statistics & Data Analysis course as part of their summer program and may not waive this core course.

 To apply to Summer Start, please submit an essay to email@example.com that states why you would benefit from the program (two page maximum, double-spaced, 12-point font).
 Include your full name and NYU student number (N number) on your essay.

-The deadline to submit your essay is May 1, 2014.
+The deadline to submit your essay was May 1, 2014 and has now passed.
 You must have submitted your fall enrollment deposit in order to apply for Summer Start.
 You will be notified of the decision via email by June 2.